 This is our work: to restore flows to Colorado’s rivers in need.
 We will continue to provide leadership and offer our expertise to projects that achieve our vision.
-Because we know that when rivers are healthy, everyone benefits, ranging from wildlife, to people, to businesses, to communities, and far beyond.
+Because we know that when rivers are healthy, everyone benefits, from wildlife, to people, to businesses, to communities and far beyond.